 Here is the story of Bonnie and Clyde.

 This is the story of Bonnie and Clyde (1967), as told by a movie made nearly 35 years after the crimes, with this film itself just over 51 years old.
 Faye Dunaway and Warren Beatty sizzle in the titular roles.

-These two supported by two Genes with Gene Hackman in the first of their collaborations, the other being Young Frankenstein (1974).
-This film one of Hackman’s first cinematic film roles, and the screen debut of Gene Wilder.
+These two are supported by two Genes with Gene Hackman in the first of their collaborations, the other being Young Frankenstein (1974).
+This film is one of Hackman’s first cinematic film roles and the screen debut of Gene Wilder.

 This is enough to put the chills in you if you watch a similar lifespan (but as shown in a montage of home movies) for the opening credits for 500 Days of Summer (2009).
 That’s only if you mute the volume though!
 So I wouldn’t advise it…